 Although I lived for several months in Bac Ninh (which is less than an hour away by bus,) I never really got a chance to fully explore the capital city of Hanoi.
-So during my second trip to the country, I made it a point to take a closer look at this lovely city and especially focus on what everyone considers to be the capital’s most important tourist destination – the Hoan Kiem Lake.
+So, during my second trip to Vietnam, I made it a point to take a closer look at this lovely city.
+I wanted to especially focus on what everyone considers to be the capital’s most important tourist destination – the Hoan Kiem Lake.

-The Hoan Kiem Lake is a natural fresh-water lake situated right in the heart of Hanoi’s Old Quarter.
-It is in close proximity to some of Hanoi’s most fascinating age-old structures, restaurants, cafes, museums, and souvenir stalls.
-The lake, which figured prominently in popular Vietnamese legends, is considered both the historical center of Hanoi and the focal point of Hanoian life.
+The Hoan Kiem Lake is a natural fresh-water lake right in the heart of Hanoi’s Old Quarter.
+It is very close to some of Hanoi’s most well-loved age-old structures, restaurants, cafes, museums, and souvenir stalls.
+The lake, which figured prominently in popular Vietnamese legends, is both the historical center of Hanoi and the focal point of Hanoian life.

-Traveling to Hanoi from Bac Ninh can be quite tricky during the summer months as the weather can get oven-hot.
-So, it was a good thing that my second visit happened during the winter season when everything was a lot more interesting and way, you know, cooler (hehe).
+Traveling to Hanoi from Bac Ninh can be quite tricky during the summer months.
+You guessed it right – the weather can get oven-hot.
+So, it was a good thing that my second visit happened during the winter season.
+During this time, everything was a lot more interesting and way, you know, cooler.